Abhishek1350/NewsApp/README.md

 ### `API Key`

-Use your own API Key and Store it on .env.local file in the Root Directory Of The Project \
+Use your own API Key and Store it on .env.local file in the root directory of the project.

 Visit https://newsapi.org for API Key.